WePeopleDocs

 Rate limits & caps

-Three independent budgets apply to every request:
+Three independent budgets apply:

-• Per key: sliding window, defaults to 60 req/s (burst).
+• Per key: 60 req/s (sliding window).

 Errors